-\subsubsection{Transcritical regime:~lift-up effect and Orr mechanism}
+\subsubsection{Transcritical regime: lift-up effect and Orr mechanism}

-For both transcritical cases, to better understand the structure of the optimal amplification, its spatial evolution is analyzed.~Starting with case T09w105, the transient growth $G(x)$ at $\omega_{opt}$ and $\beta_{opt}$ is plotted in Fig.~\ref{fig:fig9}(a) according to Eq.~\eqref{eq:trans_opt}.~This represents the optimal gain envelope over all possible initial conditions.~However, in order to calculate disturbance profiles over the streamwise distance $x$, we assume the same initial condition at $x=0$ for the optimal perturbation and perform space marching up to $x=x_{opt}$, i.e.,~we follow $g(x)$.~At this location (dotted red line), the energy amplification $g(x)$ (dashed red line) is equal to the maximum value of the $G$-envelope (solid blue line), while remaining lower for $x \neq x_{opt}$.~For the calculation of $g(x)$, Eq.~\eqref{eq:trans_opt} is used with $\mathbf{F}$ associated with the right singular eigenvector at $x=x_{opt}$.\\ A three-dimensional (3-D) view of the streamwise velocity perturbations is reported in Fig.~\ref{fig:fig9}(b).~This representation is independent of time, i.e.,~steady oblique elongated structures.~For their computation, the optimal perturbation is chosen based on $g(x)$ of Fig.~\ref{fig:fig9}(a).
+For both transcritical cases, a detailed analysis of spatial evolution of the optimal amplification is conducted to comprehend its structure.
+Beginning with case T09w105, Fig.~\ref{fig:fig9}(a) presents the transient growth $G(x)$ at $\omega_{opt}$ and $\beta_{opt}$, obtained from Eq.~\eqref{eq:trans_opt}.
+This represents the optimal gain envelope over all possible initial conditions.
+To calculate the disturbance profiles over the streamwise distance $x$, we assume the same initial condition at $x=0$ for the optimal perturbation and perform space marching up to $x=x_{opt}$, following $g(x)$ (red dashed line).
+At this location, the energy amplification $g(x)$ is equal to the maximum value of the $G$-envelope (solid blue line), while remaining lower for $x \neq x_{opt}$.
+For the calculation of $g(x)$, Eq.~\eqref{eq:trans_opt} utilizes $\mathbf{F}$ associated with the right singular eigenvector at $x=x_{opt}$.
+Fig.~\ref{fig:fig9}(b) provides a three-dimensional (3-D) snapshot of the streamwise velocity perturbations, revealing oblique elongated structures.
+These results are computed based on the optimal perturbation chosen from $g(x)$ of Fig.~\ref{fig:fig9}(a).